Save Erasmus for students from 2014 to 2020: YES we can, say MEPs

 Actions that apply specifically to Youth should be funded from a separate budget line, say MEPs.
 They propose a structure based on three sections, with a specific chapter on Youth, in addition to the chapters for education and training and for sport.
 Specific targets for this area are set out in the text adopted by the committee.

-MEPs want the EU to continue to use the existing brand names for the different actions in the three sections of the programme: Erasmus for mobility in higher education; Grundtvig for adult learning, Leonardo da Vinci for vocational education and training abroad, Erasmus Mundus for international students' and teachers' mobility, Comenius for school education and Youth in Action for activities in the new Youth chapter.
+MEPs want the EU to continue to use the existing brand names for the different actions in the three sections of the programme: Erasmus for mobility in higher education; Grundtvig for adult learning, Leonardo da Vinci for vocational education and training abroad and Youth in Action for activities in the new Youth chapter.

 Budget allocation and administration in member states